Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 ### Use in archaeology and scientific purpose

-In archaeology, the analysis of site factors of settlements and the correlation of sites and geographic conditions (land use, elevation, slope, accessibility, etc.) are questions that have been pursued with cartographic methods for more than 100 years [see @grunwald_2016].
+In archaeology, the analysis of site factors of settlements and the correlation of sites and geographic conditions (land use, elevation, slope, accessibility, etc.) are questions that have been pursued with cartographic methods for more than 100 years [@grunwald_2016, 112].
 These investigations can nowadays be carried out almost seamlessly with the help of Geographic Information Systems.
 In many cases, e.g. if a site size is unknown [@miera_2020, 103], queries for the distribution of certain factors, such as soil type or land use are often employed on the simplest geometric features - points.

 Here, the Point Sampling Tool serves as a workhorse, as it is designed to facilitate the task of obtaining values of overlying geographic features such as soil types at points of interest: The geographic information are stored in maps, that can be digitized or - increasingly so - are generated born digital.
 Once the information is held geo-referenced and in a GIS compatible format and the location of sites is held in a digital format as well, the QGIS point sampling tool can be used to transfer the relevant information from the maps to the site location, by adding them as attributes to the geometry of the points in request.
 The output table can then be further analysed according to the archaeological question.